Tomjg1/gitWorkshop/README.md

 - We can now make changes to yourNameDev branch.
 Push them to our remote branch.
 - Once you feel like your dev branch is ready, you can create a PR to merge it into the main branch of your remote repo
 - Then, if your feeling really bold, you can contribute your changes to my repository.
-    - Note that you must request that I pull your chagnes into my repository, as you are not set as a contributor, and cannot directly make changes to my repo
+    - Note that you must request that I pull your changes into my repository, as you are not set as a contributor, and cannot directly make changes to my repo
 - Thus the workflow is as follows:
 ```
 git pull origin main        (check for changes in the remote main branch, and merge them into your local/main branch)
 git checkout yourNameDev    (work should never be performed on the main branch)
+* Make your changes to the files *
-git commit -am "changes have been made"
+git commit -am "Make changes"
 git push origin yourNameDev (push changes to your remote branch)
 ```
 - Now, if you feel like your changes are ready to be merged into main, navigate to GitHub and create a Pull Request to merge your branch into main